 Optional.
-Sets a property to create a database the next time the XADataSource.getXAConection() method is called.
+Sets a property to create a database the next time the getConnection method of a data source object is called.
 The string createString is always "create" (or possibly null).
 (Use the method setDatabaseName() to define the name of the database.)

-• ShutdownDatabase
+ShutdownDatabase

 Optional.
 Sets a property to shut down a database.
 The string shutDownString is always "shutdown" (or possibly null).
-Shuts down the database the next time XADataSource.getXAConnection().getConnection() method is called.
+Shuts down the database the next time getConnection method of a data source object is called.